-If you are considering buying some decorative stones, ceramic pebbles or even logs for your bioethanol fire then first you should consider how they affect the flame and emissions that are given off buy the fire.
-Only buy a product which the supplier advertises for use with a bioethanol fire.
-You should also read the literiture that the supplier provides to ensure you know how to, and where to, place the stones in the bioethanol fireplace to ensure it is safe.
+If you are considering buying some decorative stones, ceramic fireplace pebbles or even logs for your bioethanol fire then first you should consider how they affect the flame and emissions that are given off by the fire.
+Only buy a fireplace pebbles product which the supplier advertises for use with a bioethanol fire.
+You should also read the literature that the supplier provides to ensure you know how to, and where to, place the stones in the bio ethanol fireplace to ensure it is safe.
 Adding pebbles to a bio ethanol fireplace can be desirable as it removes the starkness of the stainless steel bio ethanol burner tray however it is not as straightforward as it may seem.
 The reason a bio-ethanol fire can be used in a room without a chimney and with the minimum amount of ventilation is that the ethanol fuel burns very cleanly.

-All fireplaces that burn fuel and have a real flame, give off emissions this is why when burning carbon fuels like natural gas, LPG, Wood or Coal a chimney or flue is required in the home to to draw these emissions away to the fresh outside air.
+All fireplaces that burn fossil fuel give off emissions this is why when burning carbon fuels like natural gas, LPG, Wood or Coal a chimney or flue system is required in the home to to draw these emissions away to the fresh outside air.
 When the fuel source is alcohol based the emission values are minimal and any additional air that is entering the room via ventilation dilutes these emission further making the fire safe.
-However, when you place ceramic pebbles into the flame it will affect the quality of the flame and increase emissions.
+However, when you place ceramic fireplace pebbles into the flame it will affect the quality of the flame and increase the emissions.

 Fireplace Pebbles, Ceramic Pebbles for Bioethanol Fires

-We have selected below a number of products which are advertised for use with bioethanol fires however you should contact the supplier before buying or adding anything to your bioethanol or gel fire or contact the manufacturer of the bio-ethanol fireplace to get their advice on if the fireplace is suitable for this type of decoration.
+We have selected below a number of products which are advertised online for use with fireplaces however you should check the technical description to confirm that it is suitable for use on a bioethanol fireplace before buying.
+You should also contact the manufacturer of the bio-ethanol fireplace to get their advice on if the fireplace is suitable for this type of decoration.

 Guide to Adding Fireplace Pebbles, Ceramic Pebbles to a Bioethanol Fire